skypjack/entt/docs/md/entity.md

 As a rule of thumb, consider using a view or a group if the goal is to iterate entities that have a determinate set of components.
 These tools are usually much faster than filtering entities with a bunch of custom tests.<br/>
 In all the other cases, this is the way to go.
-For example, it's possible to combine this view with the `orphan` member function to clean up orphan entities (that is, entities that are still in use and have no assigned components):
+For example, it is possible to combine this view with the `orphan` member function to clean up orphan entities (that is, entities that are still in use and have no assigned components):